Best Mattress for Sciatica: Reviews and Buyer’s Guide

 - Back Sleeper: This position allows the spine to rest in a neutral position without the use of many pillows.
 Those with sciatica will want to place a wedge pillow under their knees to alleviate tension in their hips and lower back.

 - Side Sleepers: Sleeping on your pain-free side is one of the better positions when you have sciatica since it avoids putting direct pressure on your back.
 In this position, a sleeper will need to use several pillows, like a knee pillow, to ensure the neutrality of their spine.

 We highly suggest a body pillow, as it will cancel the need for multiple pillows and offers more support.

 Securing a pillow under the head and between the legs will stop the misalignment of the spine.
-To stop yourself from tipping over you can place a pillow at your front or back.
+To stop yourself from turning over you can place a pillow at your front or back.
 If you decide to employ the use of a body pillow, the front and back support will already be provided for you.